Pregnancy happens when a sperm fertilises an egg, which can happen even if you've not had sexual intercourse (penetration).

-What if I didn’t have sex?
+What if I did not have penetrative sex?

-- your partner ejaculates near your vagina
+- your partner ejaculates very close to your vagina

 The risk of getting pregnant in this way is very low because sperm can only live for a short time outside the body.

 It's also important to remember that only condoms can protect you against both pregnancy and sexually transmitted infections (STIs).
 If you use a condom, put it on as soon as your partner's penis is erect, to prevent any sperm from coming into contact with your vagina.

-Page last reviewed: 28 March 2018
+Page last reviewed: 23 April 2021

-Next review due: 28 March 2021
+Next review due: 23 April 2024